QuickBase/interview-demos/cpp/ReadMe.md

 # FindMatchingRecords

-We would like to see an implementation of a small in memory database that can perform Fetching of records.
+-We would like to see an implementation of a small in memory database that can perform Fetching of records.

-We provide a simple base implementation of a Record datastructure and collection of Records We have provided a base FindMatchingRecords Function that we would like to optimize Fee free to provide your own implementation of Record, RecordCollection and FindMatchingRecords Feel free to change the profiler function, add unit tests, move the definitions into separate classes to make it more maintainable, add comments.
+- We provide a simple base implementation of a Record datastructure and collection of Records

+- We have provided a base FindMatchingRecords Function that we would like to optimize

+- Fee free to provide your own implementation of Record, RecordCollection and FindMatchingRecords

+- Feel free to change the profiler function, add unit tests, move the definitions into separate classes to make it more maintainable, add comments.

-Do not assume that the QBRecordCollection is sorted and the recordIDs are monoticinally increasing
+- Do not assume that the QBRecordCollection is sorted and the recordIDs are monoticinally increasing

 # DeleteRecords (Stretch)

-We would like to introduce DeleteRecordByRecordID(Recordcollection records, int id) This function should essentially delete the record from your collection so that when you do FindMatchingRecords(RecordCollection records, string matchString), we return empty collection after the record is deleted
+- We would like to introduce DeleteRecordByRecordID(Recordcollection records, int id)

+- This function should essentially delete the record from your collection so that when you do FindMatchingRecords(RecordCollection records, string matchString), we return empty collection after the record is deleted

 # What we expect to see
 - We would like you to compare the performance of your implementation of FindMatchingRecords with the base implementation